pic

 ERROR: MethodError: no method matching foo1(::Int64, ::Int64)

-The function on the first tab only accepts arguments with type Float64.
-Note that even integer variables are disallowed, as function arguments aren't converted to a common type.
-On the contrary, the function's second tab entails the same process for Float64 inputs, but additionally allows for other types.
-The flexibility stems from the implicit type-annotation Any for the function arguments.
+The function on the first tab only accepts arguments of type Float64, implying that even integer variables are disallowed.
+By contrast, the function on the second tab mirrors the behavior with Float64 inputs, but additionally allows for other types.
+This flexibility stems from the implicit type annotation Any on the function arguments.

 Packages Commonly Type-Annotate Function Arguments

-For instance, suppose a function to the revenue of a theater via nr_tickets * price.
-Importantly, the operator * in Julia not only implements the product of numbers, but also concatenates words when applied to expressions with type String.
-This opens up the possibility of misusing the function if it's not type-annotated.
-The first tab demonstrates a potential misuse of this function, with the second tab addressing this possibility by asserting types.
+For instance, suppose a function that computes the revenue of a theater via nr_tickets * price.
+Importantly, the operator * in Julia not only implements product of numbers, but also concatenates words when applied to expressions with type String.
+Without type-annotations, the function could potentially be misused.
+This is exemplified in the first tab below, with the second tab precluding this possibility by asserting types.

 revenue1(nr_tickets, price) = nr_tickets * price